top of page

 about

-Loraine Monk’s family were working-class Londoners; her background has influenced her politics, academic research and artist practice.
-Her work is inspired by local and community history.
+Her family were working-class Londoners; inspired by local and community history, her background has influenced her politics, academic research, and artistic practice.

 Beyond Frame.jpeg